crmonteiro/academic/content/home/about.en.md

 # Academic translation

-I combine my training in Psychology and in Translation & Language Services to create well-researched, cohesive and effective texts in their target language within Social Sciences and the academic world.
+I combine my training in Psychology and in Translation & Language Services to help create well-written texts in their target language within Social Sciences and the academic world.